**Please see our Course Restrictions page to learn when courses are available for non-majors/minors **

 NOTE: In line with the Office of the Provost’s guidelines, declared minors are not granted priority registration for required courses.
 Furthermore, SCS advisors cannot provide access to courses that are closed or restricted to majors only.

 Courses that DO NOT count toward the minor: CHEM 315, CHEM 317, CHEM 397, CHEM 420, CHEM 437, CHEM 445, CHEM 447, CHEM 494, CHEM 496, CHEM 497, and CHEM 499; MCB 354, MCB 450, or BIOC 455.
+No courses that are not CHEM or cross listed as CHEM will count towards the chemistry minor.

 The Department of Chemistry cannot guarantee minor completion.